 "Sorla and Lasish, you have traveled far to come to us.
 We honor you with this your ritual feast."
 The elder indicated the table.
 Then he clapped his hands.
 A young man and woman separated from the crowd.
 "And these are your most worthy attendants."

 The two attendants were dressed in extreme finery compared to the other natives.
 They were bowing and scraping like the rest, but something in their expression conveyed more resentment than respect.

 Kirk moved closer to her.
 "Our mortal representations?"

 "And none too happy about being made our servants."

-She nodded, tried to smile at her attendant and was met by a blank stare.
+She nodded and smiled at her attendant but was met by a blank stare.
 "Definitely not happy."

 "Eat.
 Drink.
 We will not touch food until you do," the elder said.

 Kirk smiled.
 "Well, we can't let them starve."
 He filled a plate with lots of small portions.
 At her look, he smiled.
 "I'm a veteran of too many functions.
 Never know if you'll like something.
 Better to take some of everything, then be stuck with something you hate."